This post may contain affiliate links. Read the full disclosure here.

 - Linear Alkyl Benzene Sulfonates (aka anionic surfactants) – LAS’s are derived from petrochemicals and release carcinogenic and reproductive toxins into the environment during the manufacturing process.
 They also pose a threat to the environment as they take a long time to biodegrade. (source)

-- Phosphates – Phosphates are used so soften hard water.
+- Phosphates – Phosphates are used to soften hard water.
 However, they cannot be removed from wastewater and end up in our lakes, rivers, and oceans.
-Unfortunately, Phosphates deplete water of oxygen and accelerate algae growth essentially suffocating aquatic life. (source)
+Unfortunately, Phosphates deplete the water of oxygen and accelerate algae growth essentially suffocating aquatic life. (source)

 - Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), and Ammonium Laurel Sulfate (ALS) – Sulfate is the ingredient that makes soap sudsy.
 Sulfates are made from Lauryl Alcohol derived from either petroleum or coconut oil which is later combined with Sulfuric Acid.
 The result is a harmful toxic chemical that is a known skin and eye irritant, pollutes groundwater, is commonly used as a pesticide, emits toxic fumes when heated, and can help other chemicals enter the body. (source)

 - Petroleum Distillates (aka napthas) – Petroleum Distillates are a mixture of volatile hydrocarbons obtained from petroleum and used as a solvent.
 They are linked to mucus membrane damage, lung damage and inflammation, asthma, and cancer. (source)